From exploring the city’s history, to great shopping and restaurants, this travel guide will help you plan your day trip to Oxford.

 A maze of over 40 boutiques and foodie spots, Oxford Covered Market is a wonderful place to meander around.
 Dating back to the 1770s, it’s worth a visit for the architecture alone.

-Be sure to check out The Oxford Cheese Shop (which sells lots of great locally made cheeses), The Cake Shop (where you can watch the experts creating incredible cakes right in the window) and cute boutique Fresh Clothing.
+On your Oxford trip, be sure to check out The Oxford Cheese Shop (which sells lots of great locally made cheeses), The Cake Shop (where you can watch the experts creating incredible cakes right in the window) and cute boutique Fresh Clothing.

 Challenge Your Friends At Thirsty Meeples Board Games Café